-On a global scale, people are becoming more aware of how common anxiety is among us as well as how anxiety is related to depression, bipolar disorder, autism, and many other neurological disorders.
+On a global scale, people are becoming more aware of how common anxiety is among us, as well as how anxiety is related to depression, bipolar disorder, autism, and many other neurological disorders.
+We take this seriously at Konscious Keto and want to let you know, you are not alone.

-Even if you have not been diagnosed with a severe anxiety disorder, you may still experience the symptoms of anxiety of a regular basis.
+Even if you have not been diagnosed with a severe anxiety disorder, you may still experience the symptoms of anxiety on a regular basis.

 Prescribed medications may help those who have been diagnosed by a doctor, but the rest of us have likely all struggled with finding at-home solutions to reduce anxiety.
 Drinking tea, practicing yoga, applying essential oils, deep breathing exercises - you may have tried them all!